 Good Candidates for Weight Loss Surgery

 Gastric bypass surgery is one of the most common types of bariatric surgeries.
-This & other types of weight loss surgeries make surgical alterations to stomach & the digestive system which limit the amount of food a person can eat & how much of the nutrients can be absorbed in order to lead to weight loss.
+This & other types of weight loss surgeries make surgical alterations to stomach & the digestive system which limits the amount of food a person can eat & how much of the nutrients can be absorbed in order to lead to weight loss.
 However, gastric bypass & other bariatric procedures are not for everyone.
 They pose a significant amount of health risks & side effects.
 Additionally, the long-term success of bariatric surgery inevitably depends upon the patient’s ability to make permanent lifestyle changes.
 Therefore, patients are required to undergo thorough evaluation in order to determine if they are suitable candidates for weight-loss surgeries.

 Gastric bypass & other bariatric surgeries are major life-changing surgical interventions.
-While these help reduce risk of weight-related health problems like sleep apnea, high blood pressure & Type 2 diabetes, they also pose major risks & complications.
+While this help reduce the risk of weight-related health problems like sleep apnea, high blood pressure & Type 2 diabetes, they also pose major risks & complications.
 Bariatric surgery patients therefore need to meet certain medical guidelines in order to qualify for weight-loss surgeries.
 For this reason, bariatric surgery patients will require going through an extensive screening process to qualify for weight-loss surgical interventions.
 Gastric bypass & other types of weight-loss surgeries can be an option for patients in the following conditions.

 - All efforts for losing weight with diet & exercise have proved unsuccessful.